 Hot flashes or hot flushes are a common pregnancy symptom.
 In fact, this affects more than 80 percent of pregnant women at some stage of their pregnancy.
 Some pregnant women, however, start having them as early as several weeks after conception.

 This pregnancy symptom can start right away after conception.
-In fact, some pregnant women identify this symptom as one of the earliest ones that appear when they are pregnant.
+In fact, some pregnant women identify hot flashes as one of the earliest ones that appear when they are pregnant.
 However, this symptom is not that common and should not be considered a reliable determinant of a pregnancy.
 Further tests should be initiated to confirm the pregnancy.
 You can also look out for other signs of pregnancy like sore breasts, spotting and abdominal cramps.

 How Does a Hot Flash Feel Like?